hmchou56/centra8/centra5/venue.md

 Address: Rua do Almada, 361|4050-032 Porto | Portugal
 Price: DBL 180€ and SGL 170€ (breakfast incl.).
 Double beds only.
 15-minute by car to the venue
-Event code to be provided in registration confirmation email
+<u>Event code to be provided in registration confirmation email</u>

 Phone number: +351 932 087 108
 Email: info@exealmadaporto.com